-In the spring of 2013, Mikhael Tara Garver created the first-ever immersive upfront for AMC television as a reflection of the newly-launched tagline “Something More.”
+In the spring of 2013, Mikhael Tara Garver was hired by Empire Entertainment to create the first-ever immersive upfront for AMC television as a reflection of the newly-launched tagline “Something More.”
 Garver was hired to envision and produce this massive groundbreaking experience.

 In 2014, after a huge success, AMC wanted to re-think ANOTHER immersive upfront.
-Again Garver conceived, scripted, directed and produced a unique and unmatchable experience of "Something More."
+The challenge to Garver and Empire Entertainment was to conceive, script, direct and produce a unique and unmatchable experience of "Something More."

 a forest full of walking dead-like zombies, a functioning meth lab akin to breaking bad, and a venice beach freak show full of the sword-swallowing, fire-breathing stars of freak show were just a few of the experiences within the labyrinth event in 2013.

 guests found themselves walking down a long hallway with fluorescent overhead light and ceiling tiles. reminiscent of the hallways of sterling, cooper, draper, price from mad men, advertisements from the late 1950s and 60s adorned the walls, and every so often, a secretary dressed in period attire would rush down the hall warning “mr. swanson is in a terrible mood today!” each space scripted and designed to function completely differently… a different pace, a different smell, a different essence of something more.